nevalions/scoreboard-clock-repeater-nRF24L01/README.md

-# Repeater Module
+# ESP32 Repeater Module

-ESP32-based repeater module for extending the scoreboard timer network range.
+ESP32 board-based repeater module for extending the scoreboard timer network range.

 ## Overview

-The repeater module acts as a network extender that receives time data packets from the controller and retransmits them to extend the wireless range.
+The repeater module uses an ESP32 development board as a network extender that receives time data packets from the controller and retransmits them to extend the wireless range.
 It operates transparently - the existing controller and play clock modules work unchanged whether the repeater is present or not.

 ## Hardware

-- **MCU**: ESP32 (ESP32-DevKitC recommended)
+- **Board**: ESP32 Development Board (ESP32-DevKitC or compatible)
 - **Radio**: nRF24L01+ module
-- **Status LED**: Built-in LED (GPIO16)
+- **Status LED**: Built-in LED (GPIO2)
 - **Power**: 5V USB or external power supply

 ## Wiring